 1. No 12V power - a.
 Check your battery fuse to make sure it is not blown. - b.
 Check your battery connections to make sure all leads are tight and properly connected. - c.
-Check your battery fuse located in the 35-amp converter. - i.
+Check your battery fuse located in the 25-amp converter. - i.
 If the problem is not found in these locations, call your local dealer or service center to have the problem diagnosed.
 2. No power with 30-amp connection - a.
 Check your main breaker inside the converter and make sure your 30-amp connection is properly connected. - b.
 Inspect the main power line coming in from the 30-amp connection for any cuts in the line or loose connections to the backend of the converter.
 3. Flickering running lights/brake lights - a.
 This is most likely a loose connection.
 Contact your local dealer to have the unit inspected.
 4. Battery charging failure during transport - a.
-Check your battery fuse. - b.
+Check your battery circuit breaker. - b.
 Make sure your battery disconnect switch is on the 'ON'/green position. - c.
-Check your battery terminal connections. - d.
-Make sure you have a charge line installed on your TV.
+Check your battery terminal connections.
 5. Failure of any AC components - a.
 Check 110V breakers located inside the converter.
 6. Failure of any DC components - a.
 Check fuses inside converter.